-Hypothesis 1: people’s evaluative reactions towards inequality, redistribution, taxation, and wages will form a fully connected attitude network in Chile.
+H1: People’s evaluative reactions towards inequality, redistribution, taxation, and wages will form a fully connected attitude network in Chile.

-In the Results, we will focus on the structural characteristic of the attitudes towards inequality network.
+In the Results section, we will focus on the structural characteristic of the attitudes towards inequality network.
 We will report on the centrality of its nodes, and on its connectivity.
 This is rooted in previous research adopting a network approach to the study of other sociopolitical attitudes.
 Indeed, scholars exploited the CAN model to retrieve the structure of attitudes towards post-national citizenship (Schlicht-Schmälzle et al., 2018), job satisfaction (Carter et al., 2020), preventive behaviors against COVID-19 (Chambon et al., 2022), and bio-based plastic (Zwicker et al., 2020).
 Among these contributions, those which examined node centrality showed that the most relevant nodes in the attitude network are important predictors of attitude change (Carter et al., 2020; Chambon et al., 2022; Zwicker et al., 2020), since change in the status of central -rather than peripheral nodes- trigger larger readjustment processes (Dalege et al., 2017; Schlicht-Schmälzle et al., 2018).
 Therefore, this paper will investigate the centrality metric.
 Additionally, researchers who focused on the cohesiveness of attitude networks showed that their connectivity predicts attitude strength (Dalege et al., 2019).
 Indeed, an attitude network is highly connected when respondents express coherent answers to the selected survey items, and internally coherent attitudes are also associated with attitude networks that are stable over time (ibid.).
 Therefore, this paper investigates the cohesion of the attitude network.
 As specified in Section 3.3, testing H1 requires the estimation of the attitude network at the population level.
 Yet, it is possible that estimating CAN on the full sample will hide the heterogeneity characterizing different social status groups.
-Indeed, scholars have shown that the levels of attitudes towards inequality vary across different conditions of income (), education (), and social class (Arvid Lindh1 and Leslie McCall).
+Indeed, scholars have shown that the levels of attitudes towards inequality vary across different conditions of income, education and social class (Bobzien, 2020; Franko et al., 2013; Lindh & McCall, 2020).
 Yet, whether differences in levels are mirrored in differences in structure is still unclear, since no research has examined this topic until now.
 Therefore, we investigate the two structural features of attitude networks forecasting that:

-Hypothesis 2: Structural differences will emerge between the attitude towards inequality networks of low and high social status groups in Chile
+H2: Structural differences in centrality and connectivity will emerge between the attitude towards inequality networks of low and high social status groups in Chile